BigPolarBear1/factorization/README.md

 My day of wrath will have to wait until tomorrow!
 But it doens't matter, the only thing that matters is that it WILL happen.

 Anyway, normally I run 60k on sundays, but I think I will move it to Monday so I can do more work tomorrow.
 And on mondays more stores are open if I need to buy more water... so it's more convenient anyway.

+ps: This is completely different from finding two smooths that multiply together to a square.
+In this approach we are just trying to find a quadratic coefficient and a linear coefficient that generates the same smooth as the original smooth.
+What we are stuck at is, we know how to generate multiples of the old smooth by going over coefficient combinations modulo the smooth, but right now it has a condition that the multiple is a square... and we divide the linear coefficient then by the square root.
+I need to do modular division for non-square I believe.. then you will see what I'm trying to do.. give me one more day.
+Sundays are better days for days of wrath anyway.